benmanns/tinypng/README.md

 TinyPNG is a simple API client for TinyPNG.org, which compresses your PNG images by 50-70% while preserving full transparency.

+This gem was initially created by reverse engineering the [TinyPNG](http://tinypng.org/) website.
+Since then, TinyPNG has begun developing an [Official API](https://gist.github.com/savage69kr/6ecd0c98f8de7882b4f6) which is in alpha stages.
+In the future, an API key will be required to use the TinyPNG API and gem.

 ## Installation

 Add this line to your application's Gemfile: